 So the model suggests that we have a bifurcated landscape: areas where humans burned annually in which Crespi reports "not a tree or shrub was to be seen" and "bear zones" with less fire frequency where succession could proceed.
-Firescars on conifers show burning was less frequent than around villages and the Spanish saw lakes, aquatic birds, fruit bearing shrubs, and herds of game but rarely Indians.
+Firescars on conifers show burning was less frequent than around villages.
+There the Spanish saw lakes, aquatic birds, fruit bearing shrubs, and herds of game but rarely Indians.
 Burning around village sites for thousands of years would mean that there were no perennials except along streams because fire kills seedlings.
-There were probably also areas that were under either dominion on a seasonal basis, such as if the Indians went to gather acorns and grind seasonally and in groups.
+There were probably also areas that were under either dominion on a seasonal basis, such as if the Indians seasonally went in groups to gather and grind acorns.
 It's a model, reality surely being more complex.

-If the bears did provide ungulates refuge from Indian hunting, it would explain why there was so little meat despite ample numbers of animals bunched into substantial herds, a typical response to predatory pressure.
-Apparently the ungulates preferred to take their chances with bears and mountain lions rather than the Indians, which fits with the lack of game elsewhere on the continent where bears hibernate and Indians are undisputed apex predators.
+If the bears did provide ungulates refuge from Indian hunting, it would explain why there was so little meat despite animals bunched into substantial herds, thus indicative of predatory pressure.
+Apparently the ungulates preferred to take their chances with bears and mountain lions rather than the Indians, which fits with the lack of game elsewhere on the continent where bears hibernate and Indians were undisputed apex predators.

-Crespi's measurements showed ample stream flows at the end of the dry season.
+Crespi's measured ample stream flows at the end of the dry season.
 Burning uplands ironically reduces vegetative water competition such that late season riparian vegetation might well be "lush" as described.
-These would be areas that could function as animal refugia from Indian hunting fires, places that would not burn in all but unusually dry conditions with accumulated fuel loads; hence redwood forests.
+These would be areas that could function as animal refugia from Indian hunting fires, places that would not burn in all but unusually dry conditions with accumulated fuel loads (hence redwood forests).
 Today, without burning or grazing, vegetative competition for moisture renders most of those streams dry in late season (right).
-Yet there is another explanation for the difference, this expedition was during the Little Ice Age.
+Yet there is another explanation for the difference in flows in that this expedition was during the Little Ice Age.
 Crespi recorded the Indians in the San Antonio River valley (elevation 780') 100 miles south of here indicating about snow accumulations of 2-1/2 FEET while Costansó details snow in the mountains above San Diego in April.

-(Trichostema lanceolatum) and pink cudweed (Gnaphalium ramosissumum) in mid September, both annuals (the dry ground-cover is perennial Verbena lasiostachys).
+Yet it is possible to grow large "lush" annual plants well into dry late-summer California.
+Here at the Wildergarten, we have blue curls (Trichostema lanceolatum) and pink cudweed (Gnaphalium ramosissumum) in mid September, both annuals (the dry ground-cover is perennial Verbena lasiostachys).
 The blue curls are 1-2 feet high, while the cudweed reaches four feet.
 Neither has received any water since April.
 Neither germinates well in competition with brome or rye grasses.
 The piles and hose are for composting weeds.